 Seniors participating in the Honors Program (NEUR 497Y-498Y) must complete an honors project and pass an oral exam.
-Assessment of the honors candidate is conducted by the thesis advisor, two additional members of the neuroscience department and an outside examiner.
+Assessment of the honors candidate is conducted by the thesis advisor, two additional members of the Neuroscience department and an outside examiner brought in by the department.